aktos-io/lxc-to-the-future/README.md

     linux	/vmlinuz-4.9.0-2-amd64 root=/dev/mapper/erik-root ro  rootflags=subvol=rootfs_test
     ...

-If everything goes well, you can make it permanent:
+When your new system booted, check out if everything is OK.
+If so, you can make it permanent:

     cd /mnt/erik  # the device root
     mv rootfs rootfs.bak
     btrfs sub snap rootfs_test rootfs
     reboot

+> If something went wrong in this step, simply reboot.

 If everything still goes well, clean the subvolumes:

     btrfs sub delete /mnt/erik/rootfs_test
     btrfs sub delete /mnt/erik/rootfs.bak